LiveXP/kazaar/README.md

 Commands
 ------

-This project uses the following command to send emails, you can put it in a crontab to send email to a fixed interval
+This project use the following command to send emails, you may put it in a crontab to send email to a fixed interval

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ docker-compose exec php-fpm bin/console swiftmailer:spool:send --env=prod